MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 This guide describes how to assess and replatform any type of Java applications with the *Application and Code Assessment Toolkit for Java* to evaluate their readiness to replatform and migrate to Azure.

-## Overview

-`appcat` is a command-line tool to assess Java applications' binaries and/or source code of Java applications to identify replatforming and migration opportunities for Azure.
+`appcat` is a command-line tool to assess Java application binaries and/or source code to identify replatforming and migration opportunities for Azure.
 It helps you modernize and replatform large-scale Java applications through a broad range of transformations, use cases, and code patterns.

-It discovers application technology usage through static code analysis, supports effort estimation, and accelerates code replatforming, helping you move Java applications to Azure.
-With a set of engines and rules, it can discover and assess different technologies such as Java 11, Java 17, Jakarta EE 10, Quarkus, Spring, and so on, and then helps you replatform the Java application to different Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps, and Azure Spring Apps) with specific Azure replatforming rules.
+`appcat` discovers application technology usage through static code analysis, supports effort estimation, and accelerates code replatforming, helping you move Java applications to Azure.
+With a set of engines and rules, it can discover and assess different technologies such as Java 11, Java 17, Jakarta EE 10, Quarkus, Spring, and so on.
+It then helps you replatform the Java application to different Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps, and Azure Spring Apps) with specific Azure replatforming rules.

-`appcat` is open source and based on [WindUp](https://github.com/windup), a project created by Red Hat and published under the [Eclipse Public License](https://github.com/windup/windup/blob/master/LICENSE).
+`appcat` is open source and is based on [WindUp](https://github.com/windup), a project created by Red Hat and published under the [Eclipse Public License](https://github.com/windup/windup/blob/master/LICENSE).

-## When should I use `appcat`?
+## When should I use appcat?

 `appcat` is designed to help organizations modernize their Java applications in a way that reduces costs and enables faster innovation.
 The tool uses advanced analysis techniques to understand the structure and dependencies of any Java application, and provides guidance on how to refactor and migrate the applications to Azure.

-With `appcat` you can:
+With `appcat` you can do the following tasks:

 * **Discover technology usage**: Quickly see which technologies an application uses.
 Discovery is useful if you have legacy applications with not much documentation and want to know which technologies they use.
 * **Assess the code to a specific target**: Assess an application for a specific Azure target.
 Check the effort and the modifications you have to do in order to replatform your applications to Azure.